 How do ESG stocks and funds perform against traditional investments?
 Some analysts have determined that ESG investing has outperformed many benchmarks in the last decade.

-Recently, supply chains have been disrupted which benefitted local products and quicker and greener ways of transporting goods.
-ESG factors can influence every existing industry.
+Recently, supply chains have been disrupted, which benefitted local products and quicker and greener transport methods.
+Therefore, ESG factors can influence every existing industry.

 There is no independent body that ranks ESG companies.
 Any ranking found online is purely subjective.
-In the next 2 sections, we will explore them more in-depth.
+In the next two sections, we will explore them more in-depth.

-However, I want to focus on companies that have a real impact in their industry.
-It isn’t enough for a company to state they are ESG friendly to look good on paper.
+However, I want to focus on companies that have a real impact on their industry.
+It isn’t enough for a company to state they are ESG-friendly to look good on paper.
 Specific actions must be taken to be part of the list.

 Levi Strauss (NYSE: LEVI)

 We begin with a well-known fashion designer that began in 1863.
-Levi’s jeans and apparel are known for their quality and brand name.
-In the clothing industry, many chemicals and substances can be toxic to the body or the environment during production or when they are discarded in a landfill.
+Levi‘s jeans and apparel are known for their quality and brand name.
+But unfortunately, many chemicals and substances in the clothing industry can be toxic to the body or the environment during production or when discarded in a landfill.

 Levi took a step in the right direction by eliminating the use of these chemicals during production.
 What about the stock?
 Analysts are bullish and are expecting growth in the months to come.